 While the research on this is still in its earliest stages, early studies are suggesting that spending time in forests can help boost cancer-fighting proteins in the body.
 There’s still a ton of research to be done yet, but it’s a promising sign!

-This same study shows that general immune system function may be boosted.
+This same study shows that general immune system function may be boosted with nature therapy.
 So if you want to try to be prepared for the next nasty flu that’s coming through your town, go spend some time amongst the trees.

 You May Have Shorter Hospital Stays

 Just being able to see trees on the horizon, much less practice nature therapy, may reduce the amount of time you’re recovering at a hospital.

-In a fascinating study performed in Pennsylvania, patients in 23 rooms which had views of a scenic landscape experienced shorter hospital stays.
-It appears that they also experienced a fairly significant reduction in need for a high-potency pain medication.
+In a fascinating study performed in Pennsylvania, patients in 23 rooms that had views of a scenic landscape experienced shorter hospital stays.
+It appears that they also experienced a fairly significant reduction in the need for high-potency pain medication.

 By comparison, an additional 23 patients got to see a brick wall and had none of these improvements.
 It’s a small sample size, but definitely an interesting one that has huge implications for your own mental health as well!

 They Can Lessen Asthma Symptoms